pwalch/share-file-qr/README.md

 ## Principle

 The principle is the same as in the Go version:
-1. you give a file to the tool
+1. you give a file to the tool in your computer's terminal
-2. the tool serves this file with HTTP server
+2. the tool serves this file with an HTTP server
-3. the tool gives you a QR code leading to the URL pointing to the server and the file on the local network
+3. the tool gives you a QR code leading to the URL.
+This URL points to the server and the file on the local network.
 4. you scan the QR code with your smartphone and get the URL to your file
 5. you open the URL with your smartphone's web browser, and download starts
-6. you stop the tool
+6. once download finishes on your smartphone, you stop the tool in your terminal

 ## Usage

 First, make sure your computer and your smartphone are connected to the same local network.
-This is in general the case if they are connected to the same Wifi box.
+This is in general the case if they are connected to the same router in your home.
 If you have doubts, check their IP addresses.
 Please also be aware that this tool does not work with IPv6.

 Once connectivity issues are solved, run the tool by providing a file: